StanfordVL/iGibson/docs/installation.md

 python -m gibson2.envs.demo_interactive
 ```

-Alternatively, it can be compiled from source:
+Alternatively, it can be compiled from source based on this repository:

 ```bash
 git clone https://github.com/StanfordVL/iGibson --recursive